K T Douglas MA(Oxford) PhD(Kent at Canterbury)

 Grima-Pettenati and K. T. Douglas, Biochemistry,1995, 34, 12426-434.

-"Predictability of Designing Specific Binding Interactions for DNA Minor Groove Ligands from
+"Predictability of Designing Specific Binding Interactions for DNA Minor Groove

 NMR Spectroscopy and Molecular Modelling: A Copper (II)-Activated DNA